 - 1. Survey control must be collected by a Montana Professional Land Surveyor. - 2.
-Applicant must submit the MLIA Proposed Survey Control Point Collection, with the MLIA Grant Application, form and list all proposed survey control points. - a.
+Applicant must submit the MLIA Proposed Survey Control Point Collection form, with the MLIA Grant Application, and list all proposed survey control points. - a.
 The Montana State Library will review these proposed survey control points for relevance and optimal distribution for the enhancement of digital representation of the PLSS.
 If awarded, the MSL will work with MLIA Grant Award Recipient to ensure the best plan for collection, considering cost and the overall improvement to the PLSS. - 3.
 A digital copy of the certified corner recordation document for all collected survey control points must be submitted in a digital format upon the closeout of this SOW. - 4.
 The Montana State Library requires certified corner records documents for the enhancement of the digital representation of the Public Land Survey System (PLSS). - a.
 If certified corner record documents for the county(s) are available in a digital format: - i.
-The grantee will submit all digital corner record documents for the county upon the closeout of this SOW. - If certified corner record documents for the county(s) are not available in a digital format: - i.
+The grantee will submit all digital corner record documents for the county upon the closeout of this SOW. - b.
+If certified corner record documents for the county(s) are not available in a digital format: - i.
 The Montana State Library will work with the grantee to obtain needed corner record documents for the county before closeout of this SOW. - 5.
-Applicants must have all final control point data submitted using the Montana Control Point Database (MCPD) Data Submission Spreadsheet. - 6.
-Coordinate system requirements: - 7.
-Coordinate System: NAD 1983 (2011) HARN State Plane Montana (METERS). - a.
+Applicants must have all final control point data submitted using the Montana Control Point Database (MCPD) Data Submission Spreadsheet: https://geoinfo.msl.mt.gov/Home/msdi/mapping_control - 6.
+Coordinate System Requirements: - a.
+Coordinate System: NAD 1983 (2011) State Plane Montana (METERS). - b.
 Vertical Coordinate System: NAVD 1988.